 Further Research Tools

-The Georgetown Law Library has a number of other research guides that are relevant to music law research, such as
+The Georgetown Law Library has a number of other research guides that may be relevant to music law research, such as:

 Updated January 2014 (CC)

 Updated January 2015 (AG)